STX Entertainment: Film projects

 In January 2018, STX Films and Tencent Pictures announced a co-development deal with Jason Statham targeting the Chinese film market.
 Statham starred in Furious 7 and The Fate of the Furious, China's two highest-grossing imported films ever.
 In February 2018, STX Films signed a deal with Alibaba Pictures to co-develop and co-produce the action-sci-fi film Steel Soldiers, produced by Robert Zemeckis.
 Under the deal, STX Films will handle US and international distribution with Alibaba Pictures retaining rights in Greater China.

-In January 2019, STX Films had their first number one box office opening with The Upside, which stars Kevin Hart, Bryan Cranston and Nicole Kidman, and earned $19.59 million in its opening weekend, and went on to earn over $100 million at the domestic box office.
-STX earned praise for its efficient marketing of the film, and for trimming The Upside from an R to PG-13 rating to widen its audience.
+In January 2019, STX Films had their first number one box office opening with The Upside, which earned $19.59 million in its opening weekend, and went on to earn over $100 million at the domestic box office.
+STX earned praise for its efficient marketing of the film, and for lowering The Upsides rating from an R to PG-13, to widen its audience.
 That month, it was reported that Hart is partnering with STX Films to produce and star in two comedies: a body switch comedy called Black Friday, and an untitled international romantic comedy.

 Hustlers had its world premiere at the 2019 Toronto International Film Festival, and was theatrically released in the US on September 13, 2019.
 It grossed $105 million in the US and Canada, and $157.6 million worldwide.
-The Gentlemen, written, directed and produced by Guy Ritchie and starring Matthew McConaughey, was released theatrically in January 2020.
+The Gentlemen was released theatrically in January 2020.
 It grossed $115.2 million at the box office worldwide.
-As of July 2020, upcoming STX films include Greenland starring Gerard Butler, Run Rabbit Run starring Elisabeth Moss, The Godmother starring Jennifer Lopez, Night Wolf starring Kevin Hart, and Muscle starring Vin Diesel.
+As of July 2020, upcoming STX films include Greenland, Run Rabbit Run, The Godmother, Night Wolf, and Muscle.

+In January 2026, STX announced the beginnings of a new slate.
+Upcoming projects include Katie Holmes's Happy Hours trilogy, Mom Prom from producer Toby Emmerich and Nicholas Stoller's & Ike Barinholtz's Crime After Crime; with further projects based on acquired intellectual property: Bad Moms, Hustlers, and Countdown.